-New Demolition Notification Process
+New Single-Family Demolition Notification Process

 Please read this page carefully as this is a new process!
 This is not the same demolition/alteration review process you might have previously encountered.
 Please contact staff at firstname.lastname@example.org with any questions.

-Why Demolition Review?
+Why Single-Family Demolition Notification?#

-- If the owner decides to move forward with demolition of a Landmark-eligible property, they must provide preliminary plans for new construction on that property.
-Note: During the subsequent notification review period, no abatement can occur on the property.
+- Contact Historic Preservation Services and provide preliminary plans or written confirmation for the new single-family dwelling.
+Note: During the subsequent notification period, no abatement can occur on the property.

 Note: Demolition permits for secondary structures on properties over fifty years of age are not subject to this demolition review process, but may still need to comply with the design review provisions of Chapter 14, Article IV of Municipal Code.